TritonDataCenter/rfd/rfd/0026/README.md

 representation in VOLAPI for both their [common properties](#common-layout) as well as their [type specific ones](#type-specific-properties).
-The only exception is that the `uuid` field is named `id` to adhere to current conventions between the representation of Triton objects in CLoudAPI and internal APIs.
+The only exception is that the `uuid` field is named `id` to adhere to current conventions between the representation of Triton objects in CloudAPI and internal APIs.

 #### New `/volumes` endpoints